Today in Hip-Hop: MF DOOM and Madlib Drop ‘Madvillainy’ Album

-In 1999, Los Angeles-based producer Madlib listened to MF DOOM’s first full-length LP, Operation: Doomsday, and was thoroughly impressed with the masked Long Island MC.
-In 2002, Madlib and MF DOOMmet at the Stones Throw Records headquarters in Los Angeles, and the rest was history.
-The two were a match made in heaven.
-Madlib’s classic-yet-abstract, sample-driven production served as the perfect backdrop for DOOM’s abstract, free-flowing lyricism.
+In 1999, Los Angeles-based producer Madlib listened to MF DOOM's first full-length LP, Operation: Doomsday, and was thoroughly impressed with the masked Long Island MC.
+In 2002, Madlib and MF DOOM met at the Stones Throw Records headquarters in Los Angeles, and the rest was history.
+Madlib's classic-yet-abstract, sample-driven production served as the perfect backdrop for DOOM's free-flowing lyricism.
+This is the album that put the duo on everyone's radar, hip-hop purist or not.
+Both DOOM and Madlib's profile loomed larger after this, and both began to get more of the respect they rightfully deserved.

-The duo released Madvillainy on March 23, 2004 to universal acclaim from Hip-Hop fans and critics.
-In 2010, Rhapsody ranked Madvillainy as the number one Hip-Hop album of the decade.
-The album was ranked 13th in Pitchfork’s list of the top 100 albums of 2000-04.—Chisom Uzosike
+The duo released Madvillainy and though it didn't soar commercially, debuting at 179 on the Billboard 200, the album was greeted with universal acclaim from their hip-hop fans and critics alike.
+In 2010, Rhapsody ranked Madvillainy as the No. 1 hip-hop album of the decade.
+The album was ranked 13th in Pitchfork's list of the top 100 albums of 2000-04.
+Any true hip-hop fan should definitely to take a listen to this experimental landmark album.